 - Chart: Relative Importance of Sourcing Parameters

-- Chart: Products Looked for by Overseas Sourcing Events
+- Chart: Products Looked for by Visitors in Overseas Sourcing Events

 - Chart: Preferred Channels to Meet New Suppliers

 Asia has superseded the US and Europe as the main driver of global economic growth.
 India, currently the world’s fastest-growing large economy, with about 1.3 billion people, just shy of China’s 1.38 billion, is thus closely scrutinised for business opportunities by overseas companies, both inside and outside the region.

 In 2016, India was the fourth largest export market for Hong Kong, rising to its third largest market for the first three months of 2017.
 The value of exports from Hong Kong to India rose 40% year-on-year, a much better rate of increase than seen in the city's other exports markets.
 Hong Kong and India have long enjoyed close and strong business links, as well as deep-rooted cultural ties built up over 150 years, with Indians moving to the city throughout its history and acting as agents for Hong Kong-India trading.

 HKTDC, keen to promote Hong Kong to wider Indian audiences as the gateway to the Chinese mainland and East Asia, organised its inaugural Lifestyle Expo in New Delhi in December 2016.
 HKTDC Research used this opportunity to gather more business intelligence on the Indian market by conducting a survey among Indian buyers, along with on-site interviews with both buyers and exhibitors.